-The brainchild of Brooklyn-based Hunter Hunt-Hendrix, Liturgy came into being as his black metal solo project in 2005.
+The brainchild of Brooklyn-based Hunter Hunt-Hendrix, Liturgy came into being as her black metal solo project in 2005.
 Expanding to a four-piece in 2008, the band has released four albums and one EP, the most recent album, H.A.Q.Q., having been unleashed on the unsuspecting fan base on November 12, 2019.

 And what an unleashing it was.
 Listening to the album is like balancing on a wobbly stool, trying to reach something on the top shelf, never quite getting there, but being very aware the entire time that you could fall.
 At certain points, it feels as though the album is about to self-destruct, contorting to the point of almost combustion.
-There’s an immense feeling of fragility, of vulnerability, but also hope and expectation, the painfully self-aware Hunt-Hendrix knowing that, without this vulnerability, he can’t grow.
+There’s an immense feeling of fragility, of vulnerability, but also hope and expectation, the painfully self-aware Hunt-Hendrix knowing that, without this vulnerability, she can’t grow.

 Liturgy’s 2015 album, The Ark Work, was heavily centred around this mythology.
 On H.A.Q.Q., it becomes easier to take it or leave it, with the concept being more based in emotion, sexuality, and religion than intricate lore.
 Fans of Liturgy’s earlier work, like Renihilation, will be pleased to hear that H.A.Q.Q. definitely makes a conscious return to these roots, but it should come as no surprise that it still is firmly not a black metal record.
 “VIRGINITY” is easily the most ‘traditional’ black metal track on this album, and even that’s not saying much – all other songs should be listened to with a very open mind.